Charles Couchman, PhD, CGP (he/him)

 Develop emotional mindfulness: awareness of and comfort with one’s feelings

-I have a specialty in the emotional effects of the climate emergency (often called eco-anxiety or eco-distress) and living under conditions of domination and exploitation.
+I also have a special interest in political, social, and environmental concerns, including the impact of authoritarianism, living under conditions of domination and exploitation, and the climate emergency (often called eco-anxiety or eco-distress).
 I believe it is important to recognize the external realities that affect us and to be empowered to address these issues in accord with our authentic selves.

 Services:

-My approach is informed by Intensive Short-Term Dynamic Psychotherapy (ISTDP), a form of experiential dynamic therapy (EDT).
-ISTDP is a more active form of psychodynamic therapy that puts a focus on emotional experience.
-ISTDP has been shown to be an effective form of treatment for many concerns (for overviews, check out EDT Research and The Efficacy of Psychodynamic Psychotherapy).
+My approach is informed by Intensive Short-Term Dynamic Psychotherapy (ISTDP), a form of Experiential Dynamic Therapy (EDT).
+ISTDP is an active and focused psychodynamic therapy that emphasizes emotional experience.
+ISTDP has been shown to be an effective form of treatment for many concerns (for overviews, check out Research in ISTDP and The Efficacy of Psychodynamic Psychotherapy).
 I have also been influenced by relational dynamic and Gestalt approaches to psychotherapy.

 Follow this link for my thoughts on the importance of emotion.